 South West Outdoors Festival - East Soar

-Back in October last year, I attended the South West Outdoors Festival in Devon as part of the National Trust Publishing Project.
+Back in October 2019, I attended the South West Outdoors Festival in Devon as part of the National Trust Publishing Project.
 We were there to oversee the book launch of Subsong by Holly Cornfield Carr (a collection of poetry written in response to the site of the festival.)
 However, the launch was only a small aspect of the festival and there was so much going on around us over the weekend.
-I wrote this in response to my weekend, which was later published onto FalWriting.
+I wrote this to be featured on the FalWriting website.

 It’s 9pm on a Saturday night.
 I’m sat in a circle with a group of friends having a drink and a laugh.
 In the centre of our circle is a Trangia, currently heating up our second round of tomato soup.
 Our bin bag seats are blowing and rustling in the relentless wind.
 I’m wearing three pairs of trousers and about five layers on my top half but I’m still freezing cold.
 We’re using a combination of phones and torches to enable us to see each other, batting off the intrigued daddy long-legs when they fly too close.
 Behind us is our accommodation for the night; a bell tent containing three mattresses topped with a sleeping bag each.
 We’ve just attended the book launch of Subsong by Holly Corfield Carr.